aptech/docs/docs/CR-indcv.rst

     :param where:
     :type where: Mx1 character vector to be searched for matches to the elements of what

-    :returns: z (*TODO*), Nx1 vector of integers containing the indices of the corresponding element of what in  where.
+    :returns: z (*Nx1 vector*) of integers containing the indices of the corresponding element of what in  where.

 Remarks